Document Type : Review Article

 Authors

-2 Pediatric Neurologist, Department of Pediatrics, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.
+PhD in Medical Education, Department of Medical Education, Faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran.

-5 Assistant Professor of Intensive Care Medicine, Department of Anesthesiology, Mashhad University of Medical Sciences, Mashhad, Iran.
+Assistant Professor in Medical Education, Spiritual Health Research Center, Faculty of Medicine, Qom University of Medical Sciences, Qom, Iran.

 10.22034/meb.2023.433369.1087